Pomax/are-we-flying/docs/index.md

     // And then we run whatever code needs to run now that the module's been reloaded. onChange(module);
   });

+  // Finally, load the module for its
+  return import(filePath};
 }
 ```